 Who we are…

-We are George, Maggie, Honey, and BK.
+We are George, Maggie, Honey, BK, and JRB (The Rational Realist).
 For lack of a better term, we are misfits.
 Our conservative opinions, based on core American principles from the founding, and often strident and controversial, are always expressed with one salient purpose: to educate anyone who wishes to learn about the greatness of this country and about the truth of the principles that founded it.